sdotjr/Eliza_ChatBot/README.md

 - Pick a random response from reference.psychobabble_responses based on which pattern matched in step 3 (must be in a function)
 - Loop through steps 1-4 until the user enters 'quit' (and give an appropriate response from psychobabble_responses['quit'] when they do)

-Some other requirements:

-The function you write to match patterns must return two values The (first) key from the dictionary whose pattern was a match The MatchObject resulting from re.match()
-The function you write to pick a random response must use the reference.format_response() function to generate an appropriately worded response